 Most of us consider sleep to be a no-brainer, so we try to get away with as little as possible.
 However, sleep can help you lose weight quicker, avoid cancer, reduce discomfort, perform at a higher level, and have more energy throughout the day.

-Here are some consequences that will follow if you ignore your sleep:
+Here are some consequences that will follow if you ignore your sleep and dont improve your sleep quality:

 Improve your Sleep Quality by getting more Sunshine during the Day